Juvenile idiopathic arthritis in Infant/Neonate

 - Oligoarthritis (fewer than 5 joints involved) – The most common type of JIA, seen in girls aged 2-4 years, it usually affects the lower extremities.
 This type of arthritis is often complicated by asymptomatic uveitis, a potentially sight-threatening condition; the presence of a positive ANA increases this risk.

 - Rheumatoid factor (RF)-positive polyarthritis (5 or more joints involved) – Usually affects adolescent girls; presents with a symmetric arthritis of small joints (wrists and fingers) and a positive RF serology.
 This disease is the same as adult rheumatoid arthritis.

 - RF-negative polyarthritis (5 or more joints involved) – A heterogeneous group; can have positive ANA and behave like oligoarthritis, or can resemble seronegative rheumatoid arthritis in adults.

 - Systemic arthritis – This disorder is characterized by the presence of arthritis and quotidian fevers, usually occurring at night, as well as an evanescent salmon-colored rash and systemic features such as hepatosplenomegaly, lymphadenopathy, leukocytosis, and elevations in inflammatory markers (ESR, CRP).
 Not all features of the disorder will be present at disease onset.
+It most often occurs in children aged younger than 5 years.
 This disorder is thought to represent an autoinflammatory disease, in which the innate immune system creates uncontrolled systemic inflammation.
 The development of macrophage activation syndrome can be fatal.